SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 The second half of the last sentence explicitly allows a client to obtain a client ID of the same value within two client registrations, as long as the client is not considered as two unrelated registered client, but two instances of a registered client by the authorization server.

-Returning the same client ID is intentionally meant for registering different client instances, i.e., different deployed instances of the same piece of client software.
-However, as an authorization server, it cannot differentiate from the use case of a client registering at itself twice for different client configurations.
+Returning the same client ID is intended for registering different "client instances", i.e., different deployed instances of the same piece of client software (see {{Section 1.2 of ?RFC7591}}).
+However, the authorization server cannot distinguish between this case and a client registering multiple times for different client configurations.

-Therefore, a client interacting with A-Config and H-Config could have obtained the same client ID, if A-Config directs the client to use H-AS for dynamic client registration, and thus the client issues the client registration request for A-Config.
+Therefore, a client interacting with A-Config and H-Config could obtain the same client ID, if the client, based on A-Config, initiates dynamic registration at H-AS.
 The authorization server, recognizing it is the same client sending the two client registration requests (e.g., indicated by the identical "software statement" provided by the client), is likely to return the same client ID according to {{Section A.4.2 of ?RFC7591}}:

 {:style="empty"}
 * Particular authorization servers might choose, for instance, to maintain a mapping between software statement values and client identifier values, and return the same client identifier value for all registration requests for a particular piece of software.